-ICBA strongly opposes granting special-purpose bank charters to stablecoin or other cryptocurrency companies that do not fully meet the requirements of federally insured chartered banks.
+ICBA strongly opposes granting special-purpose bank charters to cryptocurrency companies that do not fully meet the requirements of federally insured chartered banks.
 These novel charters for non-banks firms raise a number of regulatory concerns-such as violation of the long-standing principle of the separation of banking and commerce, lack of application of traditional banking statutes and regulations governing safety and soundness and consumer protection, and the potential introduction of systemic risk into the payments system.
-We welcome the choice of certain stablecoin companies to pursue a standard bank charter.